danieltebor/swe3313-course-project/docs/project-plan/team-assignments.md

 [William Pitts](/docs/project-plan/wpitts-resume.md) - Will is lead GUI design.
 He will be in charge of creating and implementing the GUI.
 He will also help with general code implementation and presentation creation.

 [Zachary Gray](/docs/project-plan/zgray-resume.md) - Zach will be working on backend implementation and assisting in technical design.
-He will also assist with designing the GUI and creating presentations.
+He will also help with designing the GUI and creating presentations.